Grand Theft Auto V: Initial release

 Edge praised the game's graphical fidelity and absence of load screens.
 Play complimented the draw distances and weather and lighting systems.
 In Eurogamers view, the lighting system was the game's most significant advancement.
 Official Xbox Magazine (OXM thought that the game was "probably the Xbox 360's greatest technical achievement", and was surprised that the open world could render on the console.
 Reviewers lauded the open-world design and its streamlining of Los Angeles's geography into a well-designed city space.
 GameTrailers considered the Los Angeles emulation authentic and the open world "full of voice and personality".
 IGN and PlayStation Official Magazine (OPM made favourable comparisons between Los Santos and Grand Theft Auto IVs Liberty City.
 OXM felt Los Santos surpassed the "grey and gritty" Liberty City.
-Reviewers praised the world's satire of contemporary American culture—OPM opined that "the scathing social commentary is, of course, present and correct".
+Reviewers praised the world's satire of contemporary American culture, while OPM opined that "the scathing social commentary is, of course, present and correct".

 Destructoid called the sound design "impeccable" and praised the actors' performances, original soundtrack and licensed music use.
 IGN and Giant Bomb commended the music selection and felt that the original score enhanced dramatic tension during missions.
 GameSpot wrote that the score "lends missions more cinematic flavour".
 Edge said that the licensed music enhanced the city's "already remarkable sense of space" and that the original score improved the atmosphere of the gameplay.
 They summarised the game as "a compendium of everything Rockstar has learnt about the power of game music in the past decade".

 Many reviewers found the land-based vehicles more responsive and easier to control than in previous games.
 Game Informer explained that "cars have a proper sense of weight, while retaining the agility necessary for navigating through traffic at high speeds".
 In addition to the vehicle handling, most reviewers noted the shooting mechanics were tighter than they had been in previous games, but Destructoid felt that in spite of the improvements, auto-aim was "twitchy and unreliable" and cover mechanics "still come off as dated and unwieldy".
 Some reviewers felt the game solved a persistent problem by adding mid-mission checkpoints.

 The story and characters—particularly Trevor—polarised reviewers.
 Some found the narrative inferior to previous Rockstar games and cited Grand Theft Auto IV and Red Dead Redemptions plot strengths.
 Others thought the protagonists' contrasting personalities tightened the narrative's pacing.
 GamesRadar thought the game negated the story inconsistencies and muddled morality of previous series entries.
 Trevor was considered a particularly "horrible, terrifying, psychotic human being—and a terrific character" by GameSpot.
 Eurogamer found Trevor "shallow and unconvincing", and that his eccentricities hurt the narrative and overshadowed Michael and Franklin's character development.
 Joystiq faulted the protagonists' perceived lack of likability, as the conflict between Michael and Trevor grew into a "seemingly endless cycle".
 The Escapist had difficulty connecting with the characters' emotions since they acted out of greed with no sense of morality and thus gave players little reason to support them.